gradvohl/YAPTT/introduction/firstExample/README.md

 If you want to go straight to the instructions for compiling and executing, go to section [Compiling and running](#Compile-and-running).

 ## The header
-As the reader can see in the file ``firstExample.c``, in line 4, we included the ``pthread.h`` header.
-This header contains all the PThreads functions.
+As the reader can see in the file ``firstExample.c``, in line 6, we included the ``pthread.h`` header.
+This header contains all the PThreads API functions calls and definitions needed.

 ## The thread function
 Now, turn your attention to lines 14 to 22 (depicted as follows).
 There, we implemented the ``printHello`` thread.
 Inside that function, the reader can see that in line 18, we used the function ``pthread_self`` to get the thread internal identification (id).
 We rarely use this information inside a thread, but it is important to know that each thread has an id, and we can use the ids to synchronize the threads within the main function.